kestreltechnology/ktadvance/tests/sard/juliet_v1.3/README.md

 O:other

 For the violations block,
-something is wrong if a proof obligation for a violation is proven safe (i.e., if any of the numbers in the S column under violations is non-zero).
+something is wrong with the analyzer if a proof obligation for a violation is proven safe (i.e., if any of the numbers in the S column under violations is non-zero).
 Analysis is incomplete if a proof obligation for a violation is deferred to the caller, but the caller does not identify